LSSTDESC/CLMM/CONTRIBUTING.md

 ## Updating Public Documentation on lsstdesc.org <a name="updating_public_docs"></a>

 This is easy!
 Once you have merged all approved changes into master, you will want to update the public documentation.
-Just follow these steps:
-1. On your local computer just `git checkout publish-docs` to access the branch that hosts the compiled documentation.
+All these steps should be done on the `publish-docs` branch (On your local computer just `git checkout publish-docs`):
-2. Merge all of the latest changes from master `git merge master`.
+1. Merge all of the latest changes from master `git merge master`.
-3. If you have figures in notebooks that you would like rendered on the website, you will want to execute all cells of demo notebooks.
+2. If you have figures in notebooks that you would like rendered on the website, you will want to execute all cells of demo notebooks.
-4. From the main CLMM directory (the one that contains `setup.py`) run `./publish_docs` (note, this is different from `./update_docs` that you did in your development branch) and it does all of the work for you (including automatically pushing changes to Github)!
+3. From the main CLMM directory (the one that contains `setup.py`) run `./publish_docs` (note, this is different from `./update_docs` that you did in your development branch) and it does all of the work for you (including automatically pushing changes to Github)!

 ## Additional resources <a name="additional_resources"></a>